B2B content marketing challenges hurting SEO and revenue (and how to fix them)

 • Monitoring competitor changes using Archive.org

-Result: After one year of focused execution, Pipe Drive reached the #1 position—proving that smaller players can win with precision and persistence.
+Result: After one year of focused execution, Pipe Drive reached the #1 position, proving that smaller players can win through precision and persistence.

-Nextiva, a business phone service provider, aimed to rank for the highly competitive term “VoIP,” going head-to-head with telecom giants and review sites.
+Nextiva, a business phone service provider, aimed to rank for the competitive term “VoIP,” going head-to-head with telecom giants and review sites.
+Their strategy involved:

 • Assembling a dedicated SEO team